nordicenergy-co/blockchain/README.md

 Nordic Energy token is a very efficient payment method and transaction engine of choice.
 This is key for enabling frictionless transactions inside these closed environments.
 Nordic Energy´s own payment processors without the cumbersome or costly aspects of traditional financial settlement options, where tokens provide a much lower barrier for processing end-to-end transactions inside a given market.

+##### Nordic Energy tokens usage, utility and values:

+The utility role of the NET token is a primary consideration in the success of the models that intend to exploit their powers.
+NET tokens are multi-purpose instruments.
+Nordic Energy´s utility tokens can be exchanged for goods and services on a certain platforms.
+Nordic Energy tokens is a unit of value that an Nordic Energy creates to self-govern, our business model, and empower its users to interact with its products, platform while facilitating the distribution and sharing of rewards and benefits to all of it´s stakeholders.

 ##### The utility role of the NET token is a primary consideration in the success of the models that intend to exploit their powers.
 NET tokens are multi-purpose instruments: